 “Don’t worry,” he said.
 “Your steward can arrange for some porters to transfer your belongings.”

-By nearly midnight they were moved into the new suite.
+By nearly midnight, they had moved into the new suite.

 “Nice digs,” noted Joyce.
 “We actually can turn around without bumping butts.”